How imagination can create a post-COVID-19 creative revolution

 It’s about brand endurance.

-One of the old-line Detroit car agencies, Doner, still independent, pulled off a compelling spot for Ford via an idea from a young strategist.
-The footage was shot solo by the content director, with voice-over recorded by the copywriter in her closet.
-It shows what’s possible in the empty streets of Detroit.
+Detroit agency Doner pulled off a compelling PSA for its hometown.
+Conceived of by a young strategist, it shows what’s possible in the empty streets of Detroit.
+The footage was shot solo by the content director, with the voice-over recorded by a copywriter in her closet.

-No offense, but no consultant will ever approach that order of thinking.
+No offense to consultants, but they’ll never approach that order of thinking.

 More agencies need to be similarly inspired.
 There is never an excuse to accept second-rate work, and there are way too many COVID-19 executions that default to “we’re all in this together” and other lazy lobs.